mohammedsaif001/interview-questions-theory-frontened/javascript/Closures.md

 <h3>Closure is a combination of functions bundled together with it's lexical environment.
 It is a function that references variables in the outer scope from it's inner scope</h3>

+<h4>A closure is a function that has access to its outer function scope even after the function has returned.
+Meaning, A closure can remember and access variables and arguments reference of its outer function even after the function has returned.</h4>

 ### What is Lexical Scope?

 A Lexical scope in JavaScript means that a variable defined outside a function can be accessible inside another function defined after the variable declaration.
 But the opposite is not true; the variables defined inside a function will not be accessible outside that function.